qdrddr/damien-ai-4friends/mcp/cursor/README.md

 - Set up **Cursor** as an MCP Client
 - Connect Cursor to local and cloud-based MCP Servers
 - Use `mcp.json` configuration
-- Will take aproximatelly 20 minutes
+- Will take approximately 15 minutes

 ## 🖥️ Cursor